When a Web Developer Holds Your Website Hostage

 Did you pay your bill?

 This question will come up if you’re coming to me for a rescue.
-I assume the other web developer is a professional.
+I start by assuming the other web developer is a professional.
 We’ll know soon enough if he isn’t, but I also need to find out about you.
 I need to know if you’re locked out simply because of non-payment.
 As you can imagine, the answer to that question changes a story and its villain dramatically.

 The fine print of your contract